AnachronicNomad/explorations_in_gis/grib2/grib2_tables_my-notes.md

 * The End Section is always 4 bytes long.
 * In effect, both of the above notes mean that a GRIB2 message will always begin and end, respectively, with the 4-byte encoded strings "GRIB" and "7777"
+* Every single header Section begins with a 4-byte uint32 (the section length), followed by a 1-byte uint8 (the section number).

 -- WARNING --
 ```